 Context and Background

-SeeAround.me began as a side project.
+I began SeeAround.me as a side project.
 I wanted to learn some new skills, improve others and, more than anything, test an idea that I cared a lot about.
-When it turned out that people were increasingly interested in and using the app, I made a concerted effort to improve and grow it.
+When it turned out other people were interested, I built an MVP and then made a concerted effort to improve and grow it.

 Getting there was a huge milestone (and a story on its own), but while the number of downloads was growing, retention was lagging.